 Still not convinced?

-Think about translation as an international bus heading to different directions (markets).
+Think about translation and localization as an international bus heading to different directions (markets).
 Each language is the bus that takes you where your clients are.
 Or a plane, or a rocket, whatever you like.

 You need to remember, too, that in order to get to a given destination some of those buses are mandatory, meaning that you won’t enter some markets if you don’t have a valid ticket, i.e. a product that’s not translated.
 The ticket for the bus is cheap, regardless if you buy it because of the regulations or because you know it’s good for your business.
 The benefits are considerable, no doubt about that.